Keeping Warm On An Air Mattress

 Hot Water Bottle

 Keeping a toasty bottle by your side is a great option to stay warm.
-Put it in the sheets before bedtime to preheat the bed if you’re feeling fancy.
+Put it in the sheets before bedtime to preheat the bed if you feel fancy.

 More Clothing